Yahara-Software/uw-coffee-chat/prompts/part-2.md

 - The executives are looking to optimize their costs and want to know exactly how much they're paying on taxes for their sales.
 We need to add a Taxes field to the report.
 The Taxes field should be calculated using the following formula:
 	- Taxes = ( Sale Price - Item Cost ) * Sale Count
 - The SalesCo executive team has been having issues loading the report into their favorite spreadsheet software.
 Turns out half of the executives haven't even heard of a json file before.
 They'd much rather have the report be in a csv file instead.

+### Hints:

+- When making a csv file, don't forget to include a header row
+- When writing data to the csv file, be aware if the columns you're writing have commas in them